 The Greek wine and spirits company headquartered in Kantza near Athens in the region Attica

 was founded in 1869 by Andreas Cambas (born 1851).
 Soon the name Cambas became synonymous with quality brandies and later wines.
 The first customer was the military hospital in Athens.
-This led to the idea of the company's original company logo, the Red Cross.
+This led to the idea of the company's original trademark, the Red Cross.
 This was maintained until 1919, when the symbol was registered as an international logo of the Red Cross, and then changed to today's shamrock.
 The winery has been owned by a member of the family since 1991 Boutari

 (Peloponnese) and Kantza (Attica) where a wide range of wines, as well as sparkling wine, spirits, Retsina

 is produced.
 Well-known wines are Korinthia (Agiorgitiko, Cabernet Sauvignon) from the Peloponnese, the OPAP Mantinia (Moschophilero) and Cabernet Sauvignon from Attica.